COVID-19 and Public Meetings

 - Resources for Local Governments; and

-- Other Information, which includes State COVID-19 information and any other relevant information that can be useful for small businesses during this time of need.
+- Other Information, which includes State COVID-19 information and any other relevant information that can be useful for small businesses during this time of need. - The Wisconsin Department of Justice has an "Open Government Resource during COVID-19" webpage

-• Sean Maguire, AICP from the New York APA Chapter wrote a fantastic article: Online Alternatives to In-Person Public Meetings in an Emergency.
+- Sean Maguire, AICP from the New York APA Chapter wrote a fantastic article: Online Alternatives to In-Person Public Meetings in an Emergency.
 In it, he breaks down the advantages and disadvantages of three techonologies: Webex, GoToWebinar, and Zoom.

-• There are numerous resources available through the American Planning Association
+- There are numerous resources available through the American Planning Association

 - Online Public Engagement Resource Collection webpage